anapp4that/CSS-Complete-Guide/README.md

 # CSS-Complete-Guide
-## **Assignment 6**
+## Section 13

-Using our knew found knowledge of flexbox update the packages and key features page to use flexbox.
+### Working with Flexbox
+The modern way to change the way our elements are displayed

+This is the beginning of the "Expert Track" of this course.